 College of Engineering Website Updates and Support

-The College of Engineering website college-level pages are managed by the Engineering Communications Web Services team, whereas individual department pages are managed by each department’s communication specialist.
+The College of Engineering website college-level and department-level pages are managed by the Engineering Communications Web Services team.
 Contact the designated support representative below to request updates to the college website.

 - College of Engineering college-level pages: Web Services team – email@example.com